tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 running process and could lead to forcing the program into jumping to an arbitrary line of code.

 After careful thought about these two issues, we decided that players' code should not need any _import_ statement in order to function properly.
-Thus, we will forbid _import_ statement and at the same time access to any native library or python built-in libraries to the players' code.
-A pre-processing could be applied on players' code that would either automatically remove import statements or simply refuse the code's submission if it finds import statement.
+Thus, we will forbid _import_ statements and at the same time access to any native library or python built-in libraries to the players' code.
+A pre-processing could be applied on players' code that would either automatically remove _import_ statements or simply refuse the code's submission if it finds an _import_ statement.

 Standard Python, without using native extensions (additional ones or Python standard library's ones) does not allow tampering with memory nor threading and thus we wil avoid those two issues.